 - The data may not adequately represent the newest and smallest organizations.
-The research team's experience points toward the need for deeper and more consistent outreach to emerging and otherwise marginalized organizations and artists. - The study does not include a specific focus on arts education.
-Arts education nonprofits are included in the organizational analyses, but are grouped into the community broad discipline.
+The research team's experience points toward the need for deeper and more consistent outreach to emerging and otherwise marginalized organizations and artists by any who wish to study or interact with these groups. - The study does not include a specific focus on arts education.
+Arts education nonprofits are included in the organizational analyses, but are grouped into the "community" broad discipline.
 Focus groups were not fielded with teaching artists or educators. - The study is inherently biased toward nonprofit arts institutions, given use of Guidestar data, which are based on IRS Form 990, the Return of Organizations Exempt from Income Tax.
 The findings from the Creative Vitality Suite do include the commercial sector.
 However, we had limited insight into for-profit arts at the organizational level. - The Workforce Demographics Survey was fielded only in English, and therefore findings drawn from it may underrepresent foreign-born and individuals who may lack English language proficiency. - None of the datasets reviewed are randomized samples of the underlying populations; therefore, it is impossible to interpret these findings as representative of anything other than the organizations and individuals included in the samples.